Running jobs

 Warning

-Cron tasks are not supported on Sherlock.
+tasks are not supported on Sherlock.

-Users are not allowed to create cron jobs on Sherlock, for a variety of reasons:
+jobs on Sherlock, for a variety of reasons:

-• resources limits cannot be easily enforced in cron jobs, meaning that a single user can end up monopolizing all the resources of a login node,
+jobs, meaning that a single user can end up monopolizing all the resources of a login node, - no amount of resources can be guaranteed when executing a

-• user cron jobs have the potential of bringing down whole nodes by creating fork bombs, if they're not carefully crafted and tested,
+jobs have the potential of bringing down whole nodes by creating fork bombs, if they're not carefully crafted and tested, - compute and login nodes could be redeployed at any time, meaning that

-• cron jobs could be mistakenly scheduled on several nodes and run multiple times, which could result in corrupted files.
+jobs could be mistakenly scheduled on several nodes and run multiple times, which could result in corrupted files.

-As an alternative, if you need to run recurring tasks at regular intervals, we recommend the following approach: by using the --begin job submission option, and creating a job that resubmits itself once it's done, you can virtually emulate the behavior and benefits of a cron job, without its disadvantages: your task will be scheduled on a compute node, and use all of the resources it requested, without being impacted by anything else.
+job, without its disadvantages: your task will be scheduled on a compute node, and use all of the resources it requested, without being impacted by anything else.

 Depending on your recurring job's specificities, where you submit it and the state of the cluster at the time of execution, the starting time of that task may not be guaranteed and result in a delay in execution, as it will be scheduled by Slurm like any other jobs.
 Typical recurring jobs, such as file synchronization, database updates or backup tasks don't require strict starting times, though, so most users find this an acceptable trade-off.